Marketplacer-CustomerSuccess/Guidelines/Feature Request.md

 # Feature Request Process
 ### Overview
-This section serves as a guide as to how we handle feature requests from verticals.
-The aim is to categorise which request will be scheduled for development, which request will be reviewed in the future and which request will be parked.
+This section serves as a guide how to handle feature requests from verticals.
+The aim is to categorise which request will be scheduled for development, which request will be reviewed in the future and which request will be parked for further review.

 1. Receive feature requestfrom the vertical via Zendesk.